drebee/robot_simulator/readme.md

 * [ ] the robot's movement changes based on at least 5 readings of the sonar sensors
 * [ ] use at least 1 while loop OR recursive function call
 * [ ] at least one command (user input) causes the robot to move autonomously for at least 20 seconds

-Dr. EB Todo:
-* [ ] add noise to simulator motors and sonars

 ## Wiring Documentation